tartley/tartley.github.io/posts/keyboard-coolermaster-ck530s-missing-manual.md

 ## Using modes

-`fn` is the "coolermaster" key, on the bottom row key between right Windows and right Ctrl.
+`fn` is the "Coolermaster" key, on the bottom row key between right Windows and right Ctrl.

 When holding `fn`, several keys might light up, depending on the current